 During the second session, the provider conducts a thorough face-to-face discussion with the patient to explain the evaluation process and what she can expect from the testing, emphasizing the importance of a comprehensive understanding of her condition.
 The provider also takes time to review the patient's history, including lifestyle factors that may contribute to her symptoms, and ensures proper setup for the neuropsychological assessment.

-Next, the medical assistant administers the neuropsychological testing (18 minutes) using Creyos Health’s ADHD protocol, under the provider’s supervision.
-The provider then finalizes the clinical services on this date, engaging in 40 minutes of clinical decision-making to assess the results and plan the next steps in the patient’s care.
+Next, a medical assistant administers the neuropsychological testing (an 18-minute process) using the Creyos ADHD Assessment, under a provider’s supervision.
+The provider then finalizes the clinical services on this date, engaging in approximately 40 minutes of clinical decision-making to assess the results and plan the next steps for patient care.

 On the following day, the provider interprets the neuropsychological test results, confirming a diagnosis of ADHD, combined type, based on the assessment data.
-In light of the diagnosis, the provider creates a personalized treatment plan, including recommendations for medication management (20 minutes) and lifestyle modifications aimed at improving the patient’s focus and anxiety levels.
+In light of the diagnosis, the provider creates a personalized treatment plan, including recommendations for medication management (a 20-minute process) and lifestyle modifications aimed at improving the patient’s focus and anxiety levels.

-A feedback session is conducted with the patient to review the findings, explain the diagnosis, and discuss the treatment plan, thereby concluding the neuropsychological evaluation process (30 minutes).
+A feedback session is conducted with the patient to review the findings, explain the diagnosis, and discuss the treatment plan, thereby concluding the neuropsychological evaluation process (a 30-minute process).
 The provider also assigns follow-up tasks to help the patient monitor her progress and adjusts the treatment plan as necessary.
 A check-in session is scheduled for one month to review the patient’s response to medication and discuss any adjustments needed.

 Day 1